phinjensen/phinjensen.com/content/blog/2024/wrong-map-of-europe.md

 - Arkhangelsk is listed as "[Mihail](https://en.wikipedia.org/wiki/Michael_(archangel))"

 P.S.
 I have no idea what the original source of this map is.
 If you happen to know, please tell me!

+[^1]: I initially wrote that Geneva is the capital of Switzerland, that's incorrect.
+Thanks to Mark Dominus, David Schmidt, and [sakex on Hacker News](https://news.ycombinator.com/item?id=40650143) for pointing that out.
+[^2]: Thanks to [mrweasel](https://news.ycombinator.com/item?id=40650256) and [ochrist](https://news.ycombinator.com/item?id=40650480) on Hacker News for pointing this out.
+[^3]: Thanks to [piotrke on Hacker News](https://news.ycombinator.com/item?id=40650261) for telling me that Oliwa was a separate district until recently.